adiogale/CS474/ClassOperations.md

 5. Method(methodName: String, operations: SetOperations*):
     - Returns key value pair of method name and set of all SetOperations.
+    - Implementation of passing Parameters to the methods is not completed.
     ```
     // This will return the m1 -> Assign("x", CreateSet(1,2,3)).
 This is non-parameterized method implementation.
 Parameterized is not implemented.
     Method("m1", Assign("x", CreateSet(1, 2, 3)))